 Environmental and Sustainability Sciences

-The Department of Natural Resources, its faculty and staff, and its courses play key roles in the new undergraduate major in Environmental Science and Sustainability (ESS), an interdisciplinary major with faculty in twenty departments and four of Cornell’s colleges.
+The Department of Natural Resources and the Environment, its faculty and staff, and its courses play key roles in the undergraduate major in Environment and Sustainability, a cross college major providing environmental science and environmental studies curricula under one umbrella in two Cornell colleges.
 Many of the department’s courses are required in the ESS core curriculum and concentrations.
 All department faculty members advise in the ESS major.
-ESS also has its advising and administrative offices in the Department of Natural Resources (Fernow 111), where students are always welcome.